MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 Just like with V1 extensions, you have to write code to handle data in tables during upgrade.
 Writing code for the V1-to-V2 extension upgrade is very similar to the code that you have been writing for V1 Extensions.
 The differences are:

 -   Instead of adding code to normal codeunit, you write code in an upgrade codeunit, which is a codeunit whose [SubType property](properties/devenv-subtype-property-codeunit.md) is set to **Upgrade**.
--   Instead of adding code to the user-defined functions `OnNavAppUpgradePerDatabase()` or `OnNavAppUpgradePerCompany()`, you subscibe to one or more of the following system triggers for upgrading, and add the upgrade logic to the triggers as needed.
+-   Instead of adding code to the user-defined functions `OnNavAppUpgradePerDatabase()` or `OnNavAppUpgradePerCompany()`, you add code to one or more of the following system triggers for data upgrade.
+These triggers are invoked when a data upgrade is started.
 The following table lists the upgrade triggers in the order in which they run.

     |Trigger |Description |
     |--------|------------|